Skip to main content

 04 – Run Your Dishwasher Regularly

 Running your dishwasher regularly will make sure it’s always ready for action, so make sure to use it once a week at the very least.
 This keeps the motor seals working, and keeps everything fresh for use.
+If you’re looking for more advice on how to troubleshoot common dishwasher faults, check out our article here.

 Need To Take Action?